 We remember that Luke was the writer of the book of Acts and so is included in the "we" here.
 So, Paul is placed in the custody of a centurion who was in the Imperial Regiment.
 This Roman regiment was an elite corps of soldiers that were created to be the emperor's personal guards.
 They received double pay and special privileges and every soldier in the regiment had the same rank as a centurion in the regular legions.

-We boarded a ship from Adramyttium about to sail for ports along the coast of the province of Asia and we put out to sea.
-Aristarchus, a Macedonian from Thessalonica, was with us.
+We embarked in a ship from Adramyttium which was about to sail to the ports along the coast of the province of Asia, and put out to sea, accompanied by Aristarchus, a Macedonian from Thessalonica.

 They boarded a ship that was ready to sail from a port city called Adramyttium which was located just a little north of Pergamum in Asia Minor.
 The "we" also included Ariatarchus who had been a fellow worker with Paul.
 It is interesting to note that he, as well as Luke, were not prisoners and so were not required to go but they went to be with their brother in Christ.